spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/diagnostic-tools.md

 ## Use Traceroute to Test Network Connection

-Traceroute is similar to ping, but it produces more detailed output in that it displays the route to a destination.
+The traceroute diagnostic tool is similar to ping, but it produces more detailed output in that it displays the route to a destination.
 Traceroute is useful for you to determine at which point along the path the packets are being delayed or lost.

 ### Prerequisites